 Also, if the officer sees something suspicious in plain view inside your vehicle, he or she may be legally allowed to search your car.

 Many people in California tend to believe that the best course of action is to get out of their vehicle when pulled over.
 They would appear soberer, they think.
 But this is a huge mistake, as you should never get out of your vehicle during traffic stops unless the officer asks you to.

 Exiting the vehicle without an officer’s permission sends him or her the wrong message: for all he or she knows, you may be going to fight or flee.
 If the cop has a reason to believe that you are armed, he or she can pat down your outer clothing.

 When talking to the police officer who pulled you over, remain calm even if the officer appears aggressive.
 Also, do not panic, as panicking can make it look as if you are intoxicated (slurred speech, flushed face, etc.).

 Be polite and never interrupt the police officer.
 Let him or her do the talking, and only answer when you are asked a question.
 Do not say anything that the officer can record and use against you later on.

 The rules and regulations regarding a traffic stop in California can be quite confusing, which is why it is important to consult with a Los Angeles car accident attorney to learn more about your rights and responsibilities.
-Contact The Law Offices of Howard Craig Kornberg and get a free consultation today.
-Call at 310-997-0904 or complete this contact form.
+Contact the Law Offices of Howard Craig Kornberg and get a free consultation today.
+Call 310-997-0904 or complete this contact form.